StarMoon8/esk/README.md

 All Encryption is rather crude.
 Future versions might make it impossible except for a single user to decrypt just by looking at it- but that is far away.
 For now, encryption is in the stone ages.
 For the human brain, something as stupid as a Caesar cipher can stump most people.
 To encrypt info from ai, it will take more than that.

 In the end, any encrypted file is simply in a lang that you do not know yet, and learning the lang would not be efficient, because you would need to learn another lang to decode the next file.
 As such, encryption is not really changing the content of the file, it is just showing it in a different spoken lang that no one invented yet.

+The ultimate encrypted message is one that was never meant to be decrypted to anything discernable.
+In other words... a fake encrypted message keeps your foe busy while they try to solve an impossible cypher, which is quite funny.